Karen is an artist and creator for Children's books. Aside from working on books, Karen has been working with writing workshops.

-Christmas time comes so quickly every year.
-And every year I am faced with that same question: "What to give my family and friends for Christmas?"
+The holidays come so quickly every year, and every year I am faced with that same question: "What to give my family and friends for Christmas?"
 Then I discovered a beautiful gift-giving idea on eBay.
-Absolutely beautiful costume jewelry was used to form christmas tree shapes and then beautifully framed.
+Absolutely beautiful costume jewelry was used to form Christmas tree shapes and then framed.
 When I saw these for the first time, I had to have one, but they were selling for $200 and up.

 - I took an old picture frame, which is actually small, measuring 4" x 4."
 I used scraps of velvet fabric and gold ribbon and a pile of broken jewelry.

-- I cut foam core board to the size of the frame and wrapped it in velvet.
+- I cut a foam-core board to the size of the frame and wrapped it in velvet.

 - Then I laid out my jewels in the shape of a tree.